Skip to main content

 The arithmetic and relational (<, <=, >, >=) operators, when applied to cells holding numeric values, return cells which compute the result of the expression.

-This allows a computation to be defined directly as an expression of cells.
+This allows a computed cell to be defined directly as an expression of cells.
 For example the following cell computes the sum of two cells:

 Arithmetic Expressions